MicrosoftDocs/learn/learn-pr/azure/tm-approach-your-data-flow-diagram-with-the-right-threat-model-focus/includes/2-system-focused-approach.md

 For the attacker focused approach, the main goal is to understand more about the attacker, their motive, means, and entry points.
 The emphasis is placed across all entry points instead of the whole system.

-The asset focused approach, as the name implies, allows you to focus on critical assets holding highly confidential data for your system.
-The emphasis is placed on protecting those assets instead of looking at the entire system.
+This approach allows you to focus on critical assets holding highly confidential data for your system.
+Emphasis is placed on protecting those assets instead of the entire system.

 > [!NOTE]
 > The system focused approach incorporates a few of the other approaches, but you may want to do try them individually to get more granular results.